ilneill/MyInfocom/README.md

 ## What Have I Done?
-Not much, but it has been interesting and fun, and all with runCPM v6.7 (64bit) on Windows 10!
+Not much, but it has been interesting and fun, and all with RunCPM v6.7 (64bit) on Windows 10!

 * I have taken the CPM Z80 Z-Code interpreter and successfully assembled it with Z80ASM v1.32.
 * Fixed a few issues with the original Z80 code to allow a clean assemble.
 * Got the Z-Code interpreter working with a common Zork1 (R88 z3) data file.
 * Fixed some text display issues, replacing some Wyse terminal codes for VT100/ANSI control codes.
 * Worked through the entire Z80 Z-Code interpreter assembly file standardising the formatting and layout (to my liking).
+* Continued working through the Z80 Z-Code interpreter assembly file standardising the formatting...

 ## What's Next?